For many, life as we know it has changed, job losses and uncertainty are hitting workers hard. You can find support in the following key areas:

-The online service you’ll use to reclaim SSP is not available yet.
-HMRC will announce when the service is available.
+Click here to go to the online service you’ll use to reclaim SSP.
 You are advised to keep records of all the statutory sick payments that you want to claim from HMRC, including:

 - The reason why an employee could not work